oddzag/hytale-resources/guides/how-to-nitrado-webserver-query-plugin.md

 nano Nitrado_WebServer/config.json
 ```

-This will bind the host to specific IP and disable TLS so you can make insecure GET requests to /Nitrado/Query.
+This will bind the host to the specified IP and disable TLS so you can make insecure GET requests to /Nitrado/Query.
 I'm doing this on my local network with no external access, I do not recommend doing this on a public facing server.

 `/opt/hytale/Homeworld/mods/Nitrado_WebServer/config.json`
 ```